mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 be added to the right of the image).

-Another way to resize the canvas according to the need while drawing is when you scroll away from the end of the canvas, you can see an arrow appear.
+Another way to resize the canvas according to the need while drawing is when you scroll away from the end of the canvas, you can see a strip with an arrow appear.
 Clicking this will extend the canvas in that direction.
 You can see the arrow marked in red in the example below:

 .. image:: /images/Infinite-canvas.png
    :width: 700px